CycloneDX/cyclonedx-python-lib/tests/_data/snapshots/README.md

 CDX_TEST_RECREATE_SNAPSHOTS=1 poetry run tox -e py
 ```

 Only commit snapshots that belong to the model change.
-Since snapshots are
+Snapshot tests compare
+the serialized text with the stored fixture using exact string equality, so do
-compared byte-for-byte, do not reformat them manually.
+not reformat snapshots manually.